GiantFurnace/Nana/README.md

 ## 1. Abstract

 What the Nana means? find the answer if you really want to know about the "Nana".<br/>
-Guess me, catch me, hold me, love me, save me in your break heart, and you will finnally find me!<br/>
+Guess me, catch me, hold me, love me, save me in your break heart, and you will finally find me!<br/>
 So,what the Nana really is?<br/>
 Nana is actually a lightweight logging module instead of a beautifull girl.<br/>
 <p><img width="505" height="305" src="./docs/images/bdyjy.jpg"></p>
-Nana can be a girl though, She is naughty, lovely and has her personal emotion, like the folowing:HAPPY,PEACE,SHOUT,ANGRY.<br/>
+Nana can be a girl though, She is naughty, lovely and has her personal emotion, like the following:HAPPY,PEACE,SHOUT,ANGRY.<br/>
 Emotions of Nana equivalent to the logging level:DEBUG, INFO ,WARN, ERROR.<br/>

 ## 2. Understand the emotion of Nana